 My father was in the military, so our family (I was an only child) went from place to place often in my early years.
 I was in England from the ages of five to eight (the first newspaper headline I recall reading is “KING DIES”; the King in question being George VI, father of Elizabeth II) and began my formal education in a rural county council (what we call “public”) school, where I probably escaped having my bottom caned only because the headmistress feared creating an international incident.
 Other places where I lived while growing up were Miami, San Antonio, Cheyenne, the Florida panhandle and Tampa.

 I graduated from the University of South Florida (B.A., 1967) and Harvard Law School (J.D., 1970).
-Since then, apart from two years' duty in the U.S. Army, I have practiced law in New York City.
-I have worked in law firms and as in-house counsel, and served on the boards of directors of an insurer and a reinsurer.
-On a volunteer basis I write for Brooklyn Heights Blog and the Brooklyn Bugle, and also publish my own blog, Self-Absorbed Boomer, which has been described as "relentlessly eclectic."
+After that, apart from two years' duty in the U.S. Army, I practiced law in New York City.
+I worked in law firms and as in-house counsel, and served on the boards of directors of an insurer and a reinsurer.
+On a volunteer basis I now write for Brooklyn Heights Blog and the Brooklyn Bugle, and also publish my own blog, Self-Absorbed Boomer, which has been described as "relentlessly eclectic."
 In 1991, I married Martha Foley, an historian and archivist.
 We live in Brooklyn Heights.
-Our daughter, Elizabeth Cordelia Scales, works for a video producer, and also lives in Brooklyn.
+Our daughter, Elizabeth Cordelia Scales, also lives in Brooklyn.